 Then become a sports official!
 Men and women of all ages are needed to officiate youth sports -at both the middle school and high school level.
 If you still love sports, have a "feel" for the game, and a basic knowledge of the

 rules you can be an official.
 To find out more about being an official, click here: Official's Brochure.

 The information necessary to register as a MSHSL official is listed below.
 In order to work varsity events you must be a fully

 Registered official.
 To be fully registered you must complete the registration process, submit to a background check, complete a rules meeting online.
 (Alpine and Nordic skiing will continue in-person meetings) and pass the rules test.

 Officials are a valuable part of high school athletics – you are needed and MSHSL member schools value your services!

 Please note the following Officials'Deadlines: 2013-14 Official's Deadlines and Online Rules Meetings and Exam Schedule

-REGISTER ONLINE BY CLICKING THE LINK AT THE END OF THIS DOCUMENT.
+TO REGISTER ONLINE AS A MSHSL OFFICIAL CLICK THE LINK AT THE END OF THIS DOCUMENT.